fpryor33/ConleyDynamics.jl/docs/src/man/homology.md

 Conley's theory for the qualitative study of dynamical systems is based on fundamental concepts from algebraic topology.
 One of these is homology, which studies the topological properties of spaces.
-As part of ConleyDynamics a number of homology methods are included.
+As part of `ConleyDynamics.jl` a number of homology methods are included.
 These are described in detail below.
 More detailed information on the discussed topics can be found in [munkres:84a](@citet*).